carlosp420/nymphalidae_diversification/MS.md

 (``r = 0.0541``), part of Danaini (``r = 0.0423``), Pseudergolinae (``r =
 0.024``) and Coenonymphina (``r = 0.065``) (Table 1).

-### Phylogenetic uncertainty in the Multi-MEDUSA approach
+### Phylogenetic uncertainty in the MultiMEDUSA approach
 We tested MEDUSA to find out whether taking into account the phylogenetic signal from a random sample of 1000 trees from the posterior distribution can return similar estimates of diversification to the values obtained from the MCC tree.
-We run Multi-MEDUSA on a random sample of 1000 trees (supp. mat.
+We run MultiMEDUSA on a random sample of 1000 trees (supp. mat.
 05) from the posterior distribution and compared the results with a MEDUSA analysis on the MCC tree derived from this sample (supp. mat.
 09).